Christ's Church, Jacksonville: Local

 At Christmas in 2007, a program helped members "adopt" almost 1200 deserving children, senior citizens and immigrants to help make the season special with gifts and other support.
 Another project encouraged members to accumulate spare change over a month to fund an initiative for woman.

 The church sponsors Freedom Fest, an annual music festival with fireworks in late June, an alternative to 4th of July fireworks.
-2016 was the first year Freedom Fest became a benefit findraiser.
+2016 was the first year Freedom Fest became a benefit fundraiser.
 Proceeds from the 2016 Freedom Fest were used to help to build a safe house for the victims of human trafficking, and set a record attendance of over 10,000 visitors, while headlining the popular Christian band For King And Country.

 On February 12, 2016, the Tim Tebow Foundation partnered with Christ's Church to hold a prom for 250 people with special needs.
 This event, called the 2016 Night To Shine, was a free prom for people age 16 and older with developmental and/or physical impairments.

 Sports

 The church has an extensive sports program for members and attendees.
 Youth sports include flag football, indoor soccer, basketball & cheerleading, and are coached by adult members in order to develop character, promote sportsmanship and grow as Christians.
-Adult leagues for men’s basketball, flag football for men, women & coed teams, coed volleyball, and golf encourage members to invite their neighbors and friends for Christian fellowship and competition.
+Adult leagues for men's basketball, flag football for men, women & coed teams, coed volleyball, and golf encourage members to invite their neighbors and friends for Christian fellowship and competition.